As a child, Glenis learned from her horticulturist family a love of gardening. Almost seventy years later, she continues to grow and learn.

-Plants for an English Cottage Style Garden
+Characteristics of an English Cottage Style Garden

 History of the English Cottage Garden

-Functional gardens attached to workers cottages first made an appearance in England several centuries ago.
-They provided fruit, vegetables, and medicinal herbs for the family.
+Functional gardens attached to workers cottages first made an appearance in England several centuries ago, providing fruit, vegetables, and medicinal herbs for the family.
 Spaces that would otherwise be empty were filled with flowers, both for their beauty and to suppress weeds.
-Chickens roamed freely and there might even be a pig sty and a beehive on the small plot.
+Chickens roamed freely and there might be a pig sty and a beehive on the small plot.

 Choice of Plants for a Cottage Garden

 What could be more evocative of an English garden than the scent of lavender?
 The plants are tolerant of poor soil and of drought conditions.
 I have Hidcote and Munstead in my garden.
-They are also attractive to bees, who produce lavender honey from the nectar that they collect.
+They are attractive to bees, who produce lavender honey from the nectar that they collect.

 Delicate, fragant, garden pinks are easy to grow and their silvery foliage provides all year round interest in the garden.
-They are good for cutting, if you can bear to do it, and they make a lovely corsage or buttonhole for special occasions.
+They are good for cutting, if you can bear to do it, and make a lovely corsage for special occasions.
 The plants become woody after about three years but it's easy to maintain a constant supply of young plants by either layering non-flowering shoots or taking cuttings.

 Love-in-the-Mist is the beautiful common name for Nigella.
 Delicate flowers and fern-like foliage.
 It self-seeds and flowers abundantly in my flower beds every year.
 Scatter seed wherever there is a gap in the flower border.
 It flowers for about eight weeks.